 - Plan your shots last minute: think ahead, outline a script, and capture the essential shots.
 You can, of course, go off script and capture some last-minute shots if the environment presents.

-The Importance of B-Roll
+The Importance of B-Roll in Video Marketing

 As a viewer, you might not even think about b-roll (or know exactly what it is), but it’s an essential part of storytelling.
 Not many people will want to watch a static video that only features a person talking directly to camera.
+Delighting your target audience with dynamic b-roll footage increases the likelihood of not only capturing their attention but keeping it throughout the video and ensuring your message is seen and heard.